awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/single-container-docker-configuration.md

 Create a `Dockerfile` when you don't already have an existing image hosted in a repository\.

 The following snippet is an example of the `Dockerfile`\.
-When you follow the instructions in [Single Container Docker environments](single-container-docker.md), you can upload this `Dockerfile` as written\.
+When you follow the instructions in [Using the Docker platform](single-container-docker.md), you can upload this `Dockerfile` as written\.
 Elastic Beanstalk runs the game 2048 when you use this `Dockerfile`\.

 ```
 FROM ubuntu:12.04